p0pr0ck5/lua-resty-waf/README.md

 * **specific**: Retrieves a specific value from the collection.
 For example, the USER_AGENT collection is just a shortcut for the HEADERS collections parsed by `{ key = "specific", value = "user-agent" }`.
 * **values**: Retrieves the values in the given collection.
 Note that this key does not require a `value` counterpart.

+##Data Transformation

+FreeWAF has the ability to modify request data, similar to ModSecurity's transformation pipeline, as an anti-evasion tactic.
+Request data is not permanently modified before being sent upstream; local copies of data collections are used as the basis for transformation.
+The following data transforms are available:

+* **base64_decode**: Decode a Base64-encoded value.
+* **base64_encode**: Encode data into a Base64 representation.
+* **compress_whitespace**: Globally replace all sequential whitespace characters with a single `' '` space character.
+* **html_decode**: Decode an HTML-encoded string.
+* **lowercase**: Convert all uppercase alphabetic characters to their lowercase varients.
+* **remove_comments**: Globally remove all C-style comment characters and their enclosed data.
+For example, the string `UNI/*xxx*/ON SELECT` would be transformed to `UNION SELECT`.
+* **remove_whitespace**: Globally remove all whitespace characters.
+* **replace_comments**: Globally replace all C-style comment characters and their enclosed data with a single `' '` space character.
+For example, the string `UNION/*xxxx*/SELECT` would be transformed to `UNION SELECT`.
+* **uri_decode**: Decode a string based on URI encoding rules.

+##Dynamic Parsing in Rule Definitions

+Certain parts of a rule definition may be dynamically defined at runtime via a special syntax `%{VAL}`, where `VAL` is a key in the `collections` table.
+This allows FreeWAF to take advantage of changing values throughout the life of one or multiple requests, greatly increasing flexibility.
+For example, including the string `%{IP}` in a dynamically parsed rule definition will translate to the IP address of the client.
+Other useful collections are the `WHITELIST an` and `BLACKLIST` collections, as well as `SCORE` and `SCORE_THRESHOLD`.

+Currently, both persistent storage keys and values can be dynamically defined, as well as the rule's `var.pattern` if a separate option was set to explicitly parse the rule pattern definition.
+See the included 99000 ruleset for an example of dynamic parsing rule patterns and persistent storage data.

 ##Persistent Storage

 FreeWAF supports storage of long-term (inter-request) data via the `lua_shared_dict` interface.
 Under the hood this uses Nginx's shared memory zone pattern, which uses a red-black tree.
 This means that persistent data storage operations, including search, insertion, and deletion, run in `O(log n)` time, so be wary of performance degredation if the size of the memory zone grows to tens or hundreds of thousands of keys.
 This data will persist over the lifetime of the Nginx master process, meaning that data will survive a server reload, e.g. a HUP, but will not survive a restart.

 Persistent data is set with the `SETVAR` action.
 This requires the associated rule to return a positive match.
 Variable data is defined via the `setvar` rule option:

 * **key**: String value to define the variable key.
-Portions of the key value can be dynamically defined using the syntax %{VAL}, where value is one of the dynamic options (currently, IP or URI).
+Portions of the key value can be dynamically defined using the syntax `%{VAL}`, where `VAL` is a key in the `collections` table.
 * **value**: String, boolean, or integer value.
 If a key already exists, the value of the key will be overwritten with the given value.
-Integer values can be incremented by prepending a '+' (see the example below).
+Integer values can have arithmetic operations performed on them by prepending an arithmetic operator (any of `+-*/`).
 * **expire**: Optional integer to determine how long, in seconds, the key will live in persistent storage.

-Storage keys can be dynamically defined based on several factors (currently the client IP and request URI) using a special syntax; this mimics the functionality of ModSecurity's `initcol` and `setvar` options.
+Storage keys can be dynamically defined using dynamic parse syntax; this mimics the functionality of ModSecurity's `initcol` and `setvar` options.
 For example, a rule group to set a storage variable designed to track requests to a specific resource might look like this:

 ```lua
 {